Unsecured Medical Loans -

 The fine print bottom line?
 Before financing bariatric surgery through any lender, get all of the details up front, ask questions about anything you don't understand and choose the option with the lowest long-term costs (not the lowest monthly payment) that fits your budget.

-The two primary avenues available when applying for unsecured medical loans (credit cards are usually more expensive):
+The 3 primary avenues available when applying for unsecured medical loans are:

 - Through a broker who shops multiple lenders for you and presents you with the best deal they can find